microsoft/vscode-wiki/Keybinding-Issues.md

     * **explanation**: VS Code only looks at scan codes that usually produce printable characters in determining what scan codes to listen to.
 [Ideas and PR welcome - #24043](https://github.com/Microsoft/vscode/issues/24043)

   * An important action is not mapped to a good keybinding by default.
-    * **symptomps**: e.g. the Toggle Integrated Terminal action has no default keybinding on the Ukrainian keyboard layout, the Comment Line action is bound to `ctrl+shift+7` on the German keyboard layout.
+    * **symptoms**: e.g. the Toggle Integrated Terminal action has no default keybinding on the Ukrainian keyboard layout, the Comment Line action is bound to `ctrl+shift+7` on the German keyboard layout.
     * **solution**: use the Keybinding UI or `keybindings.json` file to define a custom keybinding that suits your needs.
     * **explanation**: VS Code does not ship with default keybindings optimized per keyboard layout.
 For example, ``ctrl + ` `` cannot be mapped by VS Code automatically to a scan code on the Ukrainian keyboard layout because no modifier + scan code combination produces `` ` `` on the Ukrainian keyboard layout.
 You can upvote in [issue #1240](https://github.com/Microsoft/vscode/issues/1240).